WYT8506/MultimodalCertification/README.md

 If everything works fine, you will get a MaxF score of **96.74** for **URBAN**.
 Note that this is our re-implemented weights, and it is very similar to the reported ones in the paper (a MaxF score of **96.75** for **URBAN**).

-### Training on the KITTI dataset
+### Certification on the KITTI dataset
-For training, you need to setup the `datasets/kitti` folder as mentioned above.
-You can split the original training set into a new training set and a validation set as you like.
+For KITTI submission, you need to setup the `checkpoints` and the `datasets/kitti/testing` folder as mentioned above.
 Then, run the following script:
 ```
-bash ./scripts/train.sh
+bash ./scripts/test.sh
 ```
-and the weights will be saved in `checkpoints` and the tensorboard record containing the loss curves as well as the performance on the validation set will be save in `runs`.
-Note that `use-sne` in `train.sh` controls if we will use our SNE model, and the default is True.
-If you delete it, our RoadSeg will take depth images as input, and you also need to delete `use-sne` in `test.sh` to avoid errors when testing.
+and you will get the prediction results in `testresults`.
+After that you can follow the [submission instructions](http://www.cvlibs.net/datasets/kitti/eval_road.php) to transform the prediction results into the BEV perspective for submission.

+If everything works fine, you will get a MaxF score of **96.74** for **URBAN**.
+Note that this is our re-implemented weights, and it is very similar to the reported ones in the paper (a MaxF score of **96.75** for **URBAN**).

 ## Citation
 You can cite our paper if you use this code for your research.